vanhoangkha/Networking-fundamentals/Day66_Ansible_Puppet_Chef.md

 - Text files used by Chef include:
     - RESOURCES :
         - The “ingredients” in a RECIPE.
-        - Cấu hình objects managed by Chef
+        - Configuration objects managed by Chef
     - RECIPES :
         - The “recipes” in a COOKBOOK.
         - Outlines the logic and actions of the tasks performed on the resources
     - COOKBOOKS :
         - A set of related RECIPES grouped together
     - RUN-LIST :
-        - An ordered list of RECIPES that are run to bring a device to the desired Cấu hình state
+        - An ordered list of RECIPES that are run to bring a device to the desired Configuration state

 ![image](https://github.com/psaumur/CCNA/assets/106411237/eaf5be1b-3635-4806-bb7a-f397ffa1b411)